iNeedHelpX/coffeesoc/README.md

 * Coffee Society is a temporary name right now!
 * Promoting coffee culture in Toronto ON Canada

+You must have the flutter sdk installed if you are testing this from source.Flutter allows you to write code once and deploy to multiple devices, it is hardware Agnostic.
+More about flutter here: <https://flutter.dev/>

 <h1 align="center">$\textcolor{#4242E2}{\Huge\texttt{The Technical Details}}$</h1>

 <div align="center"><h3 align="center">Technologies used in this app</h3>